A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Introduction

 \section{Introduction}

 This paper utilizes a machine learning approach to classify vortex wake structures behind an energy harvesting oscillating foil.
 Understanding the vortex formation and resulting wake structure reveals information about the upstream disturbance, which could potentially be linked to the underlying flow conditions and/or oscillating foil kinematics.
 Although commonly used in propulsive applications, oscillating foils can also extract energy from the flow in a similar manner as a rotational turbine \cite{Young2014, Xiao2014}.
-Due to the coherent alternating signed vortex wake generated from oscillating foils there is a potential for cooperative motion within tightly packed array configurations to improve performance.
+Furthermore, due to the coherent vortex wake of opposite vortex signs generated from the upstroke and downstroke foil motion there is a potential for cooperative motion within tightly packed array configurations to improve performance \cite{oshkaidumas2022}.
 In order to create control laws to optimize performance in array configurations, it is critical to fully understand and model the wake structure as a function of flow conditions and foil kinematics.

 Traditional wake structure characterization is commonly investigated for cylindrical bluff bodies, such as the canonical work of Williamson and Roshko \cite{williamson1988} who described vortex wakes with a `\textit{mS + nP}' notation, where \textit{m} is the number of single vortices (\textit{S}) shed per cycle, and \textit{n} is the number of clockwise/counter-clockwise vortex pairs (\textit{P}).
 This notation has been propagated to oscillating foils with some success when the foil is in pure pitching \cite{schnipper2009, koochesfahani2012} or plunging \cite{lai1999} motion.
 However, previous investigations focused on kinematics for propulsive foils and did not consider the wakes generated by an oscillating foil in the energy harvesting regime.
 When used for energy harvesting, the foil kinematics are characterized by a lower non-dimensional frequency and higher pitch/heave amplitudes compared to oscillating foil propulsion.
 The high amplitudes result in a rich variety of wakes with multiple vortices shed each foil stroke that are often chaotic and not easily identified by the `\textit{mS + nP}' notation \cite{RibeiroFranck2020, RibeiroFranck2021}.